France takes aim at US inaction in Mideast

 Despite the attacks on its Saudi ally and having one of its own drones shot down, the United States has avoided equivalent retaliation.

-"We’ve seen a deliberate gradual US disengagement," Parly said at the annual Manama Dialogue on regional security, adding it had been "on the cards for a while" but had become clearer.
+"We’ve seen a deliberate gradual US disengagement," Parly said at the annual Manama Dialogue on regional security, adding it had been "on the cards for a while" but had become clearer with recent events.

 "When the mining of ships went unanswered, the drone got shot.
 When that in turn went unanswered, major oil facilities were bombed.
 Where does it stop?
 Where are the stabilisers?" she asked.